-Size of the Global Connected Car Market in 2020 and 2025.
+Size of the Global Connected Car Market between 2019 and 2028.

 Much of this growth will be driven by the adoption of 5G technologies.

 This kind of adoption should lead to much-improved 5G infrastructure, which could support vehicle connectivity.

 Some of the largest tech companies are also now eyeing this market.

-The two plan to equip Ford and Lincoln vehicles with a built-in Android operating system by 2023.
+The two plan to equip Ford and Lincoln vehicles with a built-in Android operating system in 2023.

 And Google isn’t the only one getting in on the action.

 Initial units are expected to number 100,000, but the project will have the capability to produce up to 400,000.